 Susan has completed all possible levels of Music Theory, Music History and Analysis through the Royal Conservatory Toronto and achieved honors with distinction in most of the nine co-requisite exams that are required for the ARCT diploma.
 She continues to study Theory and Musicianship with composer Michael J Rudman who is a continuous and deep well of wisdom and musical understanding.

 In preparation for her ARCT, Susan studied with Boyanna Toyich, a Professor ay University or Toronto.
 Alongside private lessons with Boyanna Toyich, for 6 years she attended an outreach program at University of Toronto involving weekly performance masterclasses with Boyanna Toyich and year end recitals in Walter Hall.

 In 2009, after a 14 year hiatus in piano playing while raising two children, Susan re-did her Grade 10 Exam studying under Canadian composer Susan Griesdale, and was awarded the ORMTA Ann Scott Mumford Memorial Exam Scholarship Award for achieving the highest marks in the province.
-Susan has performed a collection of Susan Griesdale’s pieces from a collection called “Piano Poems”.
+Listen to more recordings of Susan Griesdale’s “Piano Poems” on the Performance page 🙂

 “After my ARCT Performance Exam in January 2012 – an hour long program of memorized pieces performed in front of two adjudicators – I immediately started learning new repertoire and studying with new teachers to refine even further my technique, expression and understanding of classical music.”

-Follow the following links to articles I have written and performances:
+Follow the following links to articles I have written including performances of the following pieces: